Help & FAQ

 I want to eventually train my dog to walk on a conventional collar and lead.
 Is this possible with a Canny Collar?

 If he begins to walk well, you are on your way to training him.
-You can then alternate between the two arrangements, gradually 'weaning' him off having the slip line on his nose.
-If he doesn't respond well to this, he will need a further period of keeping the slip line permanently on his nose before again trying the 'alternating' method of walking him.
+You can then alternate between the two arrangements, gradually 'weaning' him off having the nose band on his nose.
+If he doesn't respond well to this, he will need a further period of keeping the nose band permanently on his nose before again trying the 'alternating' method of walking him.

 Can I walk two dogs at once using a Canny Collar?